appfast-io/docs/docs/BLOCKS/hybrid-app.md

 title: Hybrid App
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Hybrid app is a block that allows you to display a mini-app on the screen.
+Mini-app is a small app that uses the **AppFast** SDK and can be added to the **AppFast** platform.

 ## Common Properties